Icinga/icinga2/doc/05-service-monitoring.md

 [your own plugin](05-service-monitoring.md#service-monitoring-plugin-new).

 ## Requirements <a id="service-monitoring-requirements"></a>

 ### Plugins <a id="service-monitoring-plugins"></a>

 All existing Icinga or Nagios plugins work with Icinga 2.
-Community plugins can be found for example on [Icinga Exchange](https://exchange.icinga.com).

 The recommended way of setting up these plugins is to copy them into the `PluginDir` directory.